MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 **Chapter 04 Notes**

-1) Inverted index is a data structure used in informatio retrieval systems, especially in search engines.
+1) Inverted index is a data structure used in information retrieval systems, especially in search engines.
 Inverted index can be considered as a python dictionary whose keys are texts and values are document id's that texts exist in.
 Besides document id's, it can have frequency or positions.
 Inverted index is scalable, flexible and efficient.

 2) An example feature hashing code is below.
 Feature hashing works well for scenarios where perfect accuracy in feature mapping isn't critical.